daruoktab/Intelligent-Granite-Agent/README.md

    ```

 2. **Install Ollama**:
-   This project requires Ollama to be installed and running to serve the language model.
+   This project requires Ollama to be installed and running to serve the language model locally on your machine.
    *   Download Ollama from the official website: [https://ollama.com/download](https://ollama.com/download)
    *   Follow the installation instructions for your operating system (Windows, macOS, or Linux).
    *   Ensure the Ollama application is running before proceeding.